MBCProject/mbc-markdown/README.md

 Check out the [MBC presentation](https://www.youtube.com/watch?v=KY8Ty-0sdVU) given at BSides DC (October 2019).

+The presentation, "[Standardized reporting with the Malware Behavior Catalog](https://vblocalhost.com/presentations/standardized-reporting-with-the-malware-behavior-catalog/)," will be available on demand during the 2020 Virus Bulletin Conference, which will be free and online!
+Visit [VB2020 localhost](https://vblocalhost.com/) for details.

 To join the **MBC mailing list**, please send a request to mbc@mitre.org.

 ### Objectives ###